AidanGuarniere/weather-dashboard/README.md

 # Weather Dashboard

-Weather Dashboard is a web application that allows users to search the name of a city and recieve weather and forecast data from the OpenWeather API.
+Weather Dashboard is a web application that allows users to search the name of a city and receive weather and forecast data from the OpenWeather API.

 # Requirements
 GIVEN a weather dashboard with form inputs<br>